thejan14/adventofcode2021/README.md

 node dayXX/partX.js
 ```

 You can also have a look at my repl at [https://repl.it/@thejan14/adventofcode2021](https://repl.it/@thejan14/adventofcode2021).
+Use the shell to run the solution of your choice.